fmorriso/angular-material-nav/README.md

 * Upgraded to Angular 9 and Angular Material 9 in March 2020
 * Upgraded to Angular 10 and Angular Material 10 in September 2020
 * Upgraded to Angular 11 and Angular Material 11 in March 2021
+* Upgraded to Angular 12 and Angular Material 12 in May 2021